-BENEFIT DESCRIPTION Transportation Services Emergency Medical Transportation: Medical services while transporting the member to a health care facility in response to a 911 call.
-This service is provided by local fire companies.
-If you are having an emergency medical condition, call 911.
+BENEFIT DESCRIPTION Transportation Services the member to a health care facility in response to a 911 call.
+This servic provided by local fire companies.
+If you are having an emergency medic condition, call 911.
 Non-Emergency Medical Transportation: MCOs are not required to provide transportation for non-emergency medical visits.
-The exception is when you are sent to a far-away county to get treatment that you could get in a closer county.
+The exception is when are sent to a far-away county to get treatment that you could get in a closer county.
 Certain MCOs may provide some transportation services such as bus tokens, van services, and taxis to medical appointments.
 Call your MCO to see if they provide any transportation services.
 Local health departments (LHD) provide non-emergency medical transportation to qualified individuals.
 The transports provided are only to Medicaid covered services.
 Transportation through the LHD is meant for individuals who have no other means of getting to their appointments.
 If you select a MCO that is not offered within your service area, both the LHD and MCO are not required to provide non-emergency medical transportation services.
 For assistance with transportation from your local health department, call the local health department's transportation program.